-Opinion | Vodka boycotts and ‘The Batman’ won’t win a culture war on Russia
+Opinion | Vodka and film boycotts won’t win a culture war on Russia

 Similarly, Netflix was correct to pull out of Russia rather than be forced to carry government television networks.
 This was a welcome rediscovery of backbone for an industry that all too often appears invertebrate before authoritarian regimes.
 Braver still would be for Netflix to commit some of the $19 billion it’s projected to spend on content in 2022 to terrific, independent Russian-language projects — even if that content might reach ordinary Russians only by illegal torrents, a kind of samizdat for the streaming era.

 A culture war is a long game, and winning it requires more than showboating.
 Denying Russians a new Pixar movie won’t make them rise up against Putinism.
 Dumping out a handle of Smirnoff will do more for your liver than for the people of Ukraine.
-But culture can keep alive the idea that there is more to Russia than Vladimir Putin, and that Ukraine is worth fighting for.
+But culture can keep alive the idea that there is more to Russia than Putin, and that Ukraine is worth fighting for.

 As for the Cardiff Philharmonic, it’s not giving up on Russian music.
 “We have no plans to change our summer and autumn programmes,” May wrote, “which contain pieces by Rachmaninoff, Prokofiev and Rimsky-Korsakof.”
 Thank goodness for that.